chenxing61/Emperors-and-Deities/README.md

  Feedback goes to official unciv discord's Emperors and Deities thread, or just open a issue here!

- Feel free to translate this mod and send them to author Simpified Chinese Translation done by CX61 himself Russian Translation done by Nori_Bori from discord with help of Genemi AI
+ Feel free to translate this mod and send them to me, so that I may implement it in the mod.

+ Traditional & Simpified Chinese Translation done by CX61 himself.

+ Russian Translation done by Nori_Bori from discord with help of Genemi AI.